 Location: 50 Wynford Dr., 416-441-1111

-TTC directions: From Eglinton subway station (on the Yonge line) or Broadview subway station (on the Bloor Danforth line) take the 100 bus.
+TTC directions: From Eglinton subway station (on Line 1) or Broadview subway station (on Line 2) take the 100 bus.
 Ask the driver to let you off at Wynford Drive and Gervais Drive.

-From Union Station: Take the Yonge subway north to Eglinton station.
+From Union Station: Take subway Line 1 north (towards Finch) to Eglinton station.

 United Church of Canada Archives